 - 27.1. (a) The employees' savings fund is hereby continued.
-It shall be the fund in which shall be accumulated, at regular interest, the contributions deducted from the compensations of members and from which shall be made transfers and refunds of accumulated contributions as provided in this Article. - (b) The contributions of a member to the Retirement Plan shall be 5 percent of his annual compensation.
+It shall be the fund in which shall be accumulated, at regular interest, the contributions deducted from the compensations of members and from which shall be made transfers and refunds of accumulated contributions as provided in this Article. - (b) The contributions of a Tier 1 Member to the Retirement Plan shall be 5 percent of his annual compensation as reflected in Section 28.1(b).
+The contributions of a Tier 2 Member to the Retirement Plan shall be a percentage of his annual compensation determined pursuant to Section 28.1(b).
 The officer or officers responsible for preparing the payroll shall cause the contributions provided herein to be deducted from the compensation of each member on each and every payroll, for each and every payroll period so long as he remains a member of the Retirement Plan.
 When deducted each of said amounts shall be paid to the Plan and shall be credited to the individual account in the employees' savings fund of the member from whose compensations said deductions were made. - (c) The contributions provided in Subsection (b) above shall be made notwithstanding that the minimum compensation provided by law for any member shall be thereby changed.
 Every member shall be deemed to consent and agree to the deductions made and provided for herein.
-Payment of his compensation less said deduction shall be a full and complete discharge and acquittance of all claims and demands whatsoever for services rendered by him during the period covered by such payment, except as to benefits provided in this Article. - (d) In addition to the contributions hereinbefore provided in this Section, the repayment of any amounts pursuant to the provisions of Section 13.1 shall be deposited in the employees' savings fund and credited to the member's individual account.
-Repayments pursuant to the provisions of Section 13.1 may be made by a single contribution or by an increased rate of contribution as approved by the Retirement Board. - (e) The accumulated contributions transferred from the former system to the Retirement Plan and such other amounts as may be deposited by a member, as provided in Sections 14.2 and 14.3, shall be credited to his individual account in the employees' savings fund.
+Payment of his compensation less said deduction shall be a full and complete discharge and acquittance of all claims and demands whatsoever for services rendered by him during the period covered by such payment, except as to benefits provided in this Article.

-(f) The accumulated contributions of a member standing to his credit in the employees' savings fund shall be transferred to the pension reserve fund upon his retirement, or upon his death if a pension becomes payable by the Retirement Plan on account of his death.
+- (d) In addition to the contributions hereinbefore provided in this Section, the repayment of any amounts pursuant to the provisions of Section 13.1 shall be deposited in the employees' savings fund and credited to the member's individual account.
+Repayments pursuant to the provisions of Section 13.1 may be made by a single contribution or by an increased rate of contribution as approved by the Retirement Board. - (e) The accumulated contributions transferred from the former system to the Retirement Plan and such other amounts as may be deposited by a member, as provided in Sections 14.2 and 14.3, shall be credited to his individual account in the employees' savings fund. - (f) The accumulated contributions of a member standing to his credit in the employees' savings fund shall be transferred to the pension reserve fund upon his retirement, or upon his death if a pension becomes payable by the Retirement Plan on account of his death.
 At the expiration of a period of 2 years from and after the date an employee ceases to be a member any balance of accumulated contributions standing to his credit in the employees' savings fund, unclaimed by the member or his legal representative, shall be transferred to the income fund, except as otherwise provided in this Article.